-There is cause for optimism in Illinois in 2018.
+There was cause for optimism in Illinois in 2018.

-H 479 is still an active bill, and it will be reintroduced directly into the House Rules Committee, putting it just a few steps from becoming law.
-The bill would still need to be (1) approved by the committee, (2) passed as amended by the House and (3) signed by the governor.
+H 479 was still an active bill, and it was reintroduced directly into the House Rules Committee, putting it just a few steps from becoming law.

-It’s that omnibus effort that is gaining traction.
-Subcommittees have conducted hearings on a loaded-up expansion bill, which would authorize a new Chicago casino along with all forms of modernized US gambling.
+It’s that omnibus effort that gained traction.
+Subcommittees conducted hearings on a loaded-up expansion bill, which would have authorized a new Chicago casino along with all forms of modernized US gambling.

 Entering 2017, Illinois was still locked in its budget stalemate.
 The new governor and his Democratic rivals weren’t seeing eye to eye on a number of issues, a hindrance the legislative process.